sodgeit/CMake-SBOM-Builder/readme.md

 - `SUPPLIER`: Supplier of the package.
   - One of the `<PERSON|ORGANIZATION>` keywords must be provided.
   - `EMAIL` is optional.
+- `RELATIONSHIP`: Defaults to `${Project} DEPENDS_ON <name>`.
+  - Use this argument to override the default relationship.
+See [SPDX clause 11](https://spdx.github.io/spdx-spec/v2.3/relationships-between-SPDX-elements/) for more information.

 ### `sbom_add_external`